 Walk: Emily Falls & Rata Falls Tracks

 Reward: Barker’s Foodstore and Eatery, Geraldine

 What’s a tramp in New Zealand without a few waterfalls?
-This kid-friendly trail walks along the Rata Stream - crossing a few times so expect wet feet! - and offers not one, but two waterfall vistas.
-Listed as an easy walk with an expected round trip time of two hours, walkers will clock 3km for the day.
+This kid-friendly trail walks along the Rata Stream - crossing a few times, so expect wet feet! - and offers not one but two waterfall vistas.
+Listed as a leisurely walk with an expected round trip time of two hours, walkers will clock 3km for the day.
 Located in the Peel Forest Scenic Reserve, you’ll feel worlds away from the hustle and bustle of city life.